Pray TV (band): 1992–1997: Paydirt, Swinger's Paradise & Westona

-Their fourth and final studio album Westona was released on The Hypnotized Label in 1996 and apart from Halloran and Kennedy, featured a new guitarist and drummer as well as new bass player Russell Baricevic, formerly of Geelong band Bored!.
+Their fourth studio album Westona was released on The Hypnotized Label in 1996 and apart from Halloran and Kennedy, featured a new guitarist and drummer as well as new bass player Russell Baricevic, formerly of Geelong band Bored!.
 Pray TV disbanded in 1997 with a farewell show at the Public Bar in North Melbourne.

-2015-present: Reunion and Horizontal Life
+2015–present: Reunion and Horizontal Life

 The band reformed for a one-off reunion show at the Yarra Hotel in Abbotsford on 31 January 2015, with the line-up of Martin and Joseph Kennedy, Halloran and Baricevic.

 After 20 years since their last recording, the band released a new album in August 2016, titled Horizontal Life.
 The album was launched at the Grace Darling Hotel in Collingwood, Melbourne on 10 September 2016, with support from The Glory Box.